memri/pod/docs/HTTP_API.md

 * Importers/Downloaders that import data from other systems, e.g. from evernote.

 All of that data goes through Pod HTTP API.
-This page explains the data types that Pod can store, and current API.
+This document explains the data types that Pod can store, and current API that let's you store or retrieve the data.

 ## Items